Pedri: 2019–20: Debut season

+2021–22: Copa del Rey title and hamstring injury

 On 6 January 2021, he scored a headed goal against Athletic Bilbao and assisted Barcelona's second goal in a 3–2 win at San Mamés.
 On 17 April, Pedri won the first trophy of his senior career after Barcelona beat Athletic 4–0 in the Copa del Rey final.
 On 8 May, at 18 years and 164 days, Pedri made his 50th appearance for Barcelona in all competitions when he started in the 0–0 draw against Atlético Madrid at Camp Nou, thus becoming the second-youngest player to reach this milestone after Bojan Krkić, who was 18 years and 3 days when he reached 50 appearances.
 In the middle of October 2021 Pedri signed a new contract with Barcelona which contained a record €1 billion ($1.57 billion) release clause.

 On 22 November 2021, Pedri won the Golden Boy award presented by Tuttosport for being the best player in European football under the age of 21.
 The following week he also received the 2021 Kopa Trophy, awarded by France Football, for being the best performing player in world football under the age of 21.

 On 13 February 2022, Pedri scored the fastest Derbi Barceloní goal of the 21st century, clocking in at 75 seconds in a 2–2 draw against Espanyol.

-On 14 April 2022, Pedri picked up a hamstring injury during Barcelona's second legged quarter-final Europa League clash with Frankfurt, in which they were eliminated.
+Later that year, on 14 April, Pedri picked up a hamstring injury during Barcelona's second legged quarter-final Europa League clash with Frankfurt, in which they were eliminated.
 Subsequently, it was announced that Pedri could miss the rest of the season.

+2023–25: La Liga title and contract extension

 On 28 January 2023, Pedri made his 100th appearance in all competitions in a La Liga game against Girona.
 He was brought on in the 26th minute for injured Ousmane Dembélé and scored the only goal in the match.
+By the end of the 2022–23 season, he managed to achieve his first La Liga title with Barcelona under coach Xavi.

+With the arrival of new manager Hansi Flick at Barcelona in the 2024–25 season, Pedri improved upon his fitness greatly, and enjoyed a strong and largely injury-free start to the season.

+On 21 January 2025, he assisted Eric García for Barcelona's equalizer against Benfica to make the game 4–4, with Barcelona eventually winning the game 5–4 and securing a top 8 spot in the league phase of Champions League.
+Later that month, on 30 January, he extended his contract with the club until 2030.

+On 26 April 2025, Pedri scored the first goal in the Copa del Rey final versus Real Madrid and helped the team to win the game 3–2.
+After Lamine Yamal dribbled through Madrid's defense, he played a pass to Pedri who then scored from outside of the box, curling one into the top left corner past Thibaut Courtois.